regisftm/owasp-toronto/demo/06-calico-metrics.md

 2. Create Prometheus pod

-   Now that you have a serviceaccount with permissions to gather metrics and have a valid config file for your Prometheus, it's time to create the Prometheus pod.
+   Now that you have a service account with permissions to gather metrics and have a valid config file for your Prometheus, it's time to create the Prometheus pod.

    ```yaml
    kubectl apply -f - <<EOF